-• Schedule A (Form 1040) to deduct interest, taxes, and casualty losses not related to your business.

-Use Schedule E (Form 1040) to report income or loss from rental real estate, royalties, partnerships, S corporations, estates, trusts, and residual interests in REMICs.

-You can attach your own schedule(s) to report income or loss from any of these sources.
-Use the same format as on Schedule E.

-Enter separately on Schedule E the total income and the total loss for each part.
-Enclose loss figures in (parentheses).

-• Form 3520 to report certain transactions with foreign trusts and receipt of certain large gifts or bequests from certain foreign persons.

-• Form 4562 to claim depreciation (including the special allowance) on assets placed in service in 2014, to claim amortization that began in 2014, to make an election under section 179 to expense certain property, or to report information on listed property.

-• Form 4684 to report a casualty or theft gain or loss involving property used in your trade or business or income-producing property.

-• Form 4797 to report sales, exchanges, and involuntary conversions (not from a casualty or theft) of trade or business property.
+- Schedule A (Form 1040) to deduct interest, taxes, and casualty losses not related to your business. - Form 3520 to report certain transactions with foreign trusts and receipt of certain large gifts or bequests from certain foreign persons. - Form 4562 to claim depreciation (including the special allowance) on assets placed in service in 2017, to claim amortization that began in 2017, to make an election under section 179 to expense certain property, or to report information on listed property. - Form 4684 to report a casualty or theft gain or loss involving property used in your trade or business or income-producing property. - Form 4797 to report sales, exchanges, and involuntary conversions (not from a casualty or theft) of trade or business property.